virtualgraham/random_mapping_monte_carlo/README.md

 Runs monte carlo simulations to study iterativley calling random mapping functions.

-mapping_size_bits: The log2 size of the set being randomly mapped.
+`mapping_size_bits`: The log2 size of the set being randomly mapped.

-depth: The number of times to repeat the random mapping, feeding the output back in as input
+`depth`: The number of times to repeat the random mapping, feeding the output back in as input

-iterations: The number of times to repeat the depth mapping per instance of a random mapping function.
+`iterations`: The number of times to repeat the depth mapping per instance of a random mapping function.
 Rule of thumb is at least 50 * 2^mapping_size_bits to 100 * 2^mapping_size_bits.

-rounds: The number of random mapping functions to generate and iterate.
+`rounds`: The number of random mapping functions to generate and iterate.
 Generally 1000 to 10000, unless computationally infeasable.

 ```